-The risk management handbook and 'new risk template' explain in greater detail what makes up the likelihood and impact scores.
+The risk management process guide and 'new risk template' explain in greater detail what makes up the likelihood and impact scores.

-The inherent risk score will determine how the risk is controlled and managed with treatment, toleration, transfer and terminate the main options (see section 2.4).
+The inherent risk score will determine how the risk is controlled and managed with treatment, toleration, transfer and terminate the main options (2.4 refers).